stevee-bee/flask-tutorial/README.md

 Part 2: https://blog.pythonanywhere.com/158/

-My adjustments were using a Python 3.9
+My adjustments were using Python 3.9